KassieZ/doris/docs/en/docs/query-acceleration/nereids.md

 Modern query optimizers face challenges such as more complex query statements and more diverse query scenarios.
 At the same time, users are more and more eager to obtain query results as soon as possible.
 The outdated architecture of the old optimizer is difficult to meet the needs of rapid iteration in the future.
 Based on this, we set out to develop a new query optimizer for modern architectures.
 While processing the query requests of the current Doris scene more efficiently, it provides better scalability and lays a good foundation for handling the more complex requirements that Doris will face in the future.

-## Advantages of the new optimizer
+## Advantages of the New Optimizer

 ### Smarter